 As your pet ages, it’s clear he will become less energetic.
-He certainly won’t be able to walk such great distances and will easily tire.
-At this point in his life, its important that you pay attention to your dog’s needs.
-It’s advisable for him to have more frequent medical checks to ensure he is aging without any major issues which will allow the vet to treat any age-related problems at the onset.
+He certainly won’t be able to walk such great distances and will quickly tire.
+At this point in his life, you must pay attention to your dog’s needs.
+He should have more frequent medical checks to ensure he is ageing without any major issues, which will allow the vet to treat any age-related problems at the onset.

-When your senior dog is unable to take a daily walk, or perhaps is totally housebound through illness, we can offer a service to visit your home and check on your pet, if you’re not able to be around.
-We will let your dog into the garden for toilet duties and clean up afterward.
-An aging dog benefits from smaller, more frequent meals, which we can give to him, together with any medication that’s needed.
+When your senior dog is unable to take a daily walk or perhaps is housebound through illness, we can offer a service to visit your home and check on your pet if you’re not able to be around.
+We will let your dog into the garden for toilet duties and clean up afterwards.
+An ageing dog benefits from smaller, more frequent meals, which we can give to him, together with any needed medication.
 Of course, we will also shower your pooch with love and attention and offer soothing belly rubs, making sure that the dog is settled for another snooze before we leave.

 Getting older is a natural part of both human and canine life.
 Respecting this will still give you both enjoyment as you celebrate your dog’s advancing years.